Pay Up, Buttercup! Megan Thee Stallion Celebrates Winning Defamation Lawsuit Against Milagro Gramz

 When the deepfake circulated, Megan’s former manager testified that she needed $240,000 worth of therapy to deal with the emotional toll it took on her.
 Despite the expensive recovery, the internet instigator only received a financial slap on the wrist when it came to damages in the case.

-NBC News reports the jury awarded Megan $75,000, but U.S. District Court Judge Cecilia M. Altonaga reduced it to $59,000.
+NBC News reports the jury awarded Megan $75,000, but U.S. District Court Judge Cecilia M. Altonaga reduced it to $59,000 with a final judgment that a procedural lapse by Megan’s team warranted tossing out the defamation claim.
 It’s a drop in the bucket compared to the seven-figure loss Tasha K took in Cardi B’s defamation lawsuit.
 However, Milagro reportedly faced enough financial strain from the legal battle that she could’ve made the cut to be Tasha’s neophyte in Broke Phi Broke.

 Before the trial even started, multiple lawyers reportedly dropped Milagro over legal fees.
 The repeated turnover left the keyboard contrarian scrambling to fundraise $100,000 just to continue to fight the case.

 Megan Thee Stallion quickly strutted out of the courthouse.
-“I’m just happy!”
-She said, noting that she planned to celebrate by going out to eat.
-Take that victory lap, Meg!
+“I’m just happy!,” she said, noting that she planned to celebrate by going out to eat.

 Milagro Gramz and her attorney were obviously disappointed but relieved she didn’t owe more in damages.
 “I’m not ecstatic.
 Of course, you want things to go your way but like I said I respect the jury and what they decided,” Milagro said, still smiling and waving for the cameras.